 I would definitely recommend making a visit whenever you can to the Museu do Azulejo (Lisbon’s Tile Museum) so you can take the intricacy and painstaking details of the tiles in with your own two eyes.

 Photos don’t do them justice but that’s all I have to look back on at the moment.
 Last year, when I re-visited the museum with my then-fiancé, a woman on the bus we were on -and she was headed to the tile museum as well-asked me which was the closest stop to the museum.
 I didn’t have a map or anything on me but I was speaking English to my aforementioned travel companion so I must’ve seemed like a reliable source to her.
 I told her the name of the bus stop and added that the tile museum was one of the best museums in Lisbon (and that I was going there again).
-Needless to say I was excited.
-I can’t help share about something I love and if that passion helps other people get excited then the more the merrier!
+Needless to say, I was excited.
+I can’t help but share about something I love and if that passion helps other people get excited then the more the merrier!

 The word azulejo (ah-zoo-lay-zoo) originates from the Arabic word alzulaich, which means “small polished stone.”
 The very earliest tiles can be found on the sidewalks all around Portugal and they consist of black and white patterns of geometric shapes.
-This technique was adopted from the Moors when they occupied the Iberian Peninsula in the 8th century, whom the Portuguese battled and traded with for several hundred years.
+This technique was adopted by the Moors when they occupied the Iberian Peninsula in the 8th century, whom the Portuguese battled and traded with for several hundred years.

 It wasn’t until the 16th century that this specific tile and design spread across Portugal and moved off of the streets and onto the façades of Portuguese buildings and houses.
 You can see numerous buildings today with the main façade full of tiles all around cities like Lisbon and Porto.
 Some countries use decorative tiles as a way to compliment a building or stairway’s design but in Portugal, it became a construction material.
 A vital material as well as a decoration – what a combination!